turboflakes/one-t/README.md

 To get a glimpse of which _Parachains_ are validators earning more points from.

-To help to identify validators that are not healthily contributing for the overall network performance.
+To warn about low-performance validators and identify extremely low-performance validators so that operators could take action.

 To give any token holder an additional tool when researching by Validators to Nominate.